-- Canterbury College, New Dover Road (CT1 3AJ) – Park on the college campus for £2 a day on Saturdays, Sundays and Bank Holidays.
+- Canterbury College, New Dover Road (CT1 3AJ) – Park on the college campus for £3 across weekends and Bank Holidays.
 Secured, 24-hour car parking, five minutes’ walk from town.
-All day is any time of the day or night.
+All weekend is any time of the day or night Saturday-Sunday.

 - Canterbury East Railway Station (CT1 2RB) is a bargain for weekend parking: On Saturdays, it’s £2.80 for the whole day (cheaper than Park & Ride).

 - Sundays and Bank Holidays, it’s £1.00 for the day.